FennStatistics/CAMtools_workshops/README.md

 ## list of CAM workshops

+*The list will be ordered chronically starting with the most recent workshop:*

-- [Introduction to our developed tools for “Cognitive-Affective Maps”, May 2022](https://github.com/FennStatistics/CAMtools_workshops/blob/main/presenting%20CAMtools%2020220510/20220510_presentCAMtools_2.pdf) (C.A.M.E.L. version 1.7, CAM-App version 1.4)
+- [Introduction to our developed tools for “Cognitive-Affective Maps”, May 2022](https://github.com/FennStatistics/CAMtools_workshops/blob/main/presenting%20CAMtools%2020220510/20220510_presentCAMtools_2.pdf) (C.A.M.E.L. version 1.4, CAM-App version 1.4)

 ## CAM tools list